cellml/libcellml/docs/reference/sectionA_definitions.rst

 3. An integer string:

+   .. container:: issue-data-repr-int-base10

-   #.
-SHALL be a base 10 representation of an integer.
+      1. SHALL be a base 10 representation of an integer.

+   .. container:: issue-data-repr-neg-sign

-   #.
-SHALL, when the integer being represented is negative,
-      begin with the Basic Latin hyphen-minus character :unicode:`002D` as the sign indicator.
+      2. SHALL, when the integer being represented is negative, begin with the Basic Latin hyphen-minus character :unicode:`002D` as the sign indicator.

+   .. container:: issue-data-repr-in-euro-num

-   #.
-SHALL, other than the sign indicator, consist only of European numerals.
+      3. SHALL, other than the sign indicator, consist only of European numerals.

 .. marker_data_formats_3